-Many F-Class competitive shooters still use this style of bullet as it is a proven performer.
-With the variety of match grade ammo on the market, there will most likely be a load that will perform admirably in your rifle.
+The soft point boat tail (SP-BT) is a relatively popular, “no-frills” style bullet primarily used in rifle ammunition for long-range shooting.
+Many F-Class competitive shooters still use this style of bullet, as it is a proven performer.
+With the variety of match-grade ammo on the market, there is likely a load that will perform admirably in your rifle.

-The soft-point of this bullet acts nicely as a sort of replacement for a hollow point if you can’t use those wherever you’re going.
-The soft-point crushes, deforms and causes a good amount of damage when it strikes a target.
+The soft point of this bullet acts as a hollow point alternative if they are banned where you plan to shoot.
+It also crushes, deforms and causes a good amount of damage when it strikes a target.
 Depending on the caliber you choose, the SP-BT can be used for everything from vermin to elk.

-Boat-Tail – The boat tail design is preferred by snipers so that should tell you a lot right there.
-You’re looking at very good accuracy at long range, this is due to the excellent ballistic coefficient of the round.
+- Boat Tail: The boat tail design is preferred by snipers – due to its very good accuracy at long range, thanks to the excellent ballistic coefficient of the round.
 Trajectories will be flatter and the bullet will be less likely to change course, even slightly.
 Grouping your shots with a boat tail bullet is easier and gives you a more predictable outcome.

-Variety – As mentioned above, you can find the SP-BT in a wide variety of calibers.
-You can also get a lot of different levels of jacketing, metals used and some mid-tier to high-end brands offer more specialized versions for more specific use.
-Several ammo manufacturers use this design as a basis for varmiting, target shooting and large game hunting products.
-With bullet makers like Sierra and Nosler producing these bullets in virtually every common centerfire caliber, it is hard not to find the bullet to suit your particular need.
+- Variety: As mentioned above, you can find the SP-BT in a wide variety of calibers.
+You can also get many different levels of jacketing and metals used, and some mid-tier to high-end brands offer more specialized versions for more specific use.
+Several ammo manufacturers use this design as a basis for varmiting, target shooting and large-game hunting products.
+With bullet makers like Sierra and Nosler producing these bullets in virtually every common centerfire caliber, it is hard not to find the bullet that suits your particular need.

-Overall, this is a reliable, well-known and popular bullet type that many people probably already have in their ammo cache.
-Reloaders can use them for all kinds of special uses giving them even more versatility compared to some of the newer more high-tech bullet styles.
+Overall, this is a reliable, well known and popular bullet type that many people probably already have in their ammo cache.
+Reloaders can use them for a variety of special uses, giving them even more versatility compared to some of the newer, more high-tech bullet styles.